locationtech/geomesa/docs/user/stream.rst

 GeoMesa Stream Processing
 =========================

-The GeoMesa Stream library provides tools to process streams of ``SimpleFeatures``.
+The GeoMesa Stream library (``geomesa-stream`` in the source distribution) provides tools to process streams of ``SimpleFeatures``.
 The library can be used to instantiate a ``DataStore`` either in GeoServer or in a user's application to serve as a constant source of ``SimpleFeatures``.
 For example, you can